abdellah2288/Gradient-descent-solver/README.md

 ## License

-This project is open-source and freely available under the MIT License.
+This project is open-source and freely available under the  GNU GENERAL PUBLIC LICENSE Version 2.